Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 #### 1.1.5 Risks detected
 Project risks:
-- displaying the data correctly.
-- avoiding errors in the process of completing transaction data.
+- exceeding the budget, time delays and changes in requirements;
+- supplier dependency risks for mentaning the servers running;
+- problems integrating with old systems or platforms.

 #### 1.1.6 Evaluating entry criteria
 The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.